 Ethics & the Academy Course

-This is a free course open to graduate students (and postdocs, space permitting) through the Stanford Graduate Summer Institute.
+This free course is open to graduate students (and postdocs, space permitting) through the Stanford Graduate Summer Institute.
 SGSI courses are interdisciplinary and sponsored by the Office of the Vice Provost for Graduate Education.

 Instructors

-Anne Newman, Research Director, McCoy Family Center for Ethics in Society
+Anne Newman, Executive Director, McCoy Family Center for Ethics in Society

 Audience & Capacity